armandodelcol-coder/armandodelcol-coder/README.md

 I'm Backend Developer.

-Code is the Art of Make Humans Interact with Computer.
+My philosofy of code is "the Art of Make Humans Interact with Computer".
 Code must be Understandable for Humans.

 Forever Student ----> Programming Languages, Frameworks, Code Design and Software Architeture.